byuflowlab/GXBeam.jl/docs/src/guide.md

 stop = 2:nelem_b1 + nelem_b2 + 1 # ending point of each beam element in our assembly
 lengths = vcat(lengths_b1, lengths_b2) # length of each beam element in our assembly
 midpoints = vcat(xm_b1, xm_b2) # midpoint of each beam element in our assembly
-Cab = vcat(Cab_b1, Cab_b2) # transformation matrix from global to local frame for each beam element in our assembly nothing #hide
+Cab = vcat(Cab_b1, Cab_b2) # transformation matrix from local to global frame
+                           # for each beam element in our assembly
+nothing #hide
 ```